rubyaustralia/roro/2017/201711-rorosyd.md

 # [fit] **RoroSyd**
 # [fit] **_Exercism_**
 - **_http://exercism.io/teams/rorosyd_**
-- _$ exercism fetch ruby [problem-name]_
+- _$ exercism fetch ruby binary_
+- _$ exercism submit binary.rb_

 ^
 - We've started a RoRoSyd exercism team.<br />
-- For anyone that doesn't know about Exercism, it's a project started by Katrina Owens that provides code challenges in 30 or more languages to test and hone your skills. <br />
+- For anyone that doesn't know about Exercism, it's a project started by Katrina Owens that provides code challenges in 43 languages currently to test and hone your skills. <br />
-- So far we've got 7 members of the team and we'd love to see more of you join the team to take up some code challenges, and give and receive feedback on them.<br />
+- So far we've got 9 members of the team and we'd love to see more of you join Exercism, and the team, to take up some code challenges, and give and receive feedback on them.<br />
-- This month, the team problem we'd like to tackle is [insert problem here]
+- This month, the team problem we'd like to tackle is the "binary" problem, which asks you to convert a binary number, given to you as a string, into a decimal number.
+You can download the problem directly with the `exercism` command-line app by running `exercism fetch ruby binary`, and then once you're done with your solution and all your tests pass, you can submit it with `exercism submit binary.rb`
 - Every month, we'd love to be able to allocate some time for someone to give a quick lightning talk about their solution, so anyone who submits an answer to the challenge is welcome to take the stage and tell us about it.
+If you perhaps want to do a talk at RORO but don't know what to talk about, here's a ready-made topic for you.

 ---